nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 requires us to check through each person stored within the app to see whether their birthday (derived from their birthdate) occurs before `LocalDate.now().plusDays(7)`.
 This check will be done upon launching the app.
 If >=1 persons have upcoming birthdays, a pop-up box will be served to the user to remind them of the birthdays.

+### Representing premiums of insurance plans

+The premium of a client's insurance plan is represented and stored as a `String` to support large amounts without the risk of overflow.
+The validity of the user's input amount is checked using regular expression.
+Unnecessary leading zeroes in the input string are then trimmed and the input string is padded with zeroes as necessary to format it to 2 decimal places.

 --------------------------------------------------------------------------------------------------------------------